 Another tradition carried forward today in the Division is the focus on human osteology.
 This has been the primary focus of the Biological Anthropologists in the Division, starting with Prof Drennan’s research interests on the origin of southern African peoples.
 He produced the first South African textbook on physical anthropology (Drennan 1930).
 Drennan drew two of his junior staff members, Ronald Singer (1949) and Ted Keen (1940), into the excavations at the discovery site of the Saldanha skull at Elandsfontein, near Hopefield on the Cape West Coast.
 Professor Emeritus A.G.
 Morris (1981-2014) was and still is an active researcher in the Division.
 His research interests are on osteological variation in archaeological specimens.
 His approach is bioarchaeological rather than typological and he has worked on the origin of anatomically modern humans, and the Later Stone Age, Iron Age and Historic populations of Kenya, Malawi, Namibia and South Africa.
 An additional interest of his was South African history and he published on the history of race classification, the history of physical anthropology in South Africa and on the Canadian involvement in the Anglo-Boer War.
 Dr. J Friedling joined the Division in 2007.
 Her focus has been on historical bioarchaeology and forensic anthropology.
 In response to student interest in forensic anthropology, the Division has developed not only in terms of education and research but into a police-compliant forensic anthropology laboratory, processing forensic cases on a regular basis.
-In 2016, Dr. V Gibbon began in the Division as a Biological Anthropologist to replace the post vacated by A Morris.
+In 2016, Associate Professor V Gibbon began in the Division as a Biological Anthropologist to replace the post vacated by A Morris.
 Her research is focused in bioarchaeology, anthropological genetics, forensic anthropology and medical anthropology.

 The Medical Curriculum in the 1960’s and 1970’s was oriented around the basic sciences for the first three years of the programme and by 1979 it was realised that aspects of social medicine were missing from the curriculum.
 First year in particular remained a pure science year on the Upper Campus and there was little contact with the Medical School environment itself.
 The old Anatomical Science courses were re-launched in the late 1980’s which revitalised the training of post-graduate students.
 Morris was hired specifically to launch a new course in the medical curriculum called Human Biology.
 The Human Biology course of 1982 was intended to change this structure by widening the content taught in first year and to move away from the teaching of only traditional scientific material.
 The anthropological aspects introduced to the course included human evolution, human variation, human ecology and medical anthropology.
 The course ran from 1982 to 2001 when it was discontinued because of the introduction of a new integrated ‘problem based’ curriculum as currently taught.
 The department plays a central role in the teaching and running of the first two years of the medical programme.